astfalckl/bskern/README.md

 # bskernel
-Apologies, there was a link-typo in submission, please go to https://astfalckl.github.io/bskernel/
+I have migrated this code to a pkgdown site, please go to https://astfalckl.github.io/bskernel/